canonical/launchpad-manual/explanation/engineering-overview-translations.rst

 And that means that a translation message to, say, Italian will be available in each of those templates' PO file for Italian.

-This is where it gets complicated; please fasten your seatbelts and extinguish smoking motherboards.
+This is where it gets complicated; please fasten your seat belts and extinguish smoking motherboards.

 A translation message can be in one of three sharing states: